veltman/learninglunches/xmljson/README.md

         "city3": "Chicago"
     }

 In the interest of flexibility, I would rather use an array.
-That way, it doesn't matter how many cities I'm including, I still have the right list, and it's easy to find out how many cities are in the list or do something to them in order:
+That way, I can more easily add and subtract items.
+It's also easier to use code later to find out how many cities are in the list or do something to them in order.

     {
         "cities": ["New York","Los Angeles","Chicago"]